Janelle Monae Shares Stunning Photos Of Her In Designer Garb During Paris Fashion Week

 Janelle Monae has spent the past week basking in Paris couture.

-The “Make Me Feel” singer shared photos on her Instagram account of her time in the fashion capital where she has been seen gallivanting from one Paris Fashion Week show to another.
-In her latest post, Monae shares a snap of her wearing three-piece black-and-white suit courtesy of designer Thom Browne.
-Her accessories included a red, white and black briefcase handbag, black-and-white socks and two ponytails with decorative hair accessories.
+The “Make Me Feel” singer shared photos on her Instagram account of her time in the fashion capital, where she has been seen gallivanting from one Paris Fashion Week show to another.
+In her latest post, Monae shared a snap of her wearing a three-piece, black-and-white suit courtesy of designer Thom Browne.
+Her accessories included a red, white, and black briefcase handbag, black-and-white socks and two ponytails with decorative hair accessories.
 The Moonlight star captioned that she had just left Browne’s show and said the collection gave her a “VISUAL ORGASM.”
 The post was shared with Monae’s 2.9 million followers and received more than 39,000 likes and more than 300 comments.

 “What would we do without you?” one of the “I Like That” singer’s fans asked.